GSA/site-scanning-documentation/pages/terms.md

 * (a) **Site Scanning snapshot** - An export of the Site Scanning results, either in full, or trimmed to a certain subset for convenience.
 * (a) **Site Scanning report** - An analysis that takes Site Scanning results and runs certain counts or calculations against it for a specific stakeholder.

+General

+* (a) snapshot - A static copy of a dataset generated to provide a point in time view of the data.